rcoh/rcoh-dot-me-v2/content/posts/cache-oblivious-datastructures.md

 The graph shows the time in nanoseconds to retrieve an element from a binary search tree vs. the number of elements in the tree.
 The series show 3 different ways of laying out the tree in memory.

-* The blue line is a tree that's been layed out level by level, essentially, a breadth first traversal of the tree.
+* The blue line is a tree that's been laid out level by level, essentially, a breadth first traversal of the tree.
-* The orange line is a tree that's been layed out in a preorder (depth first) traversal.
+* The orange line is a tree that's been laid out in a preorder (depth first) traversal.
-* The green line is a tree that's been layed out with a so-called "recursive blocking" approach which is cache-oblivious. **It is almost twice as fast for a tree with 16 million elements!**
+* The green line is a tree that's been laid out with a so-called "recursive blocking" approach which is cache-oblivious. **It is almost twice as fast for a tree with 16 million elements!**

 You can find the code I wrote to test out different strategies [on Github](https://github.com/rcoh/treelayout).
-It's written and Golang and utilizes their very helpful *built in (!)* benchmarking tools.
+It's written in Golang and utilizes their very helpful *built in (!)* benchmarking tools.

  The rest of this post is dedicated to answering 2 questions:

-1. **How is the green-line tree layed out in memory?**
+1. **How is the green-line tree laid out in memory?**
 2. **Why is it so much faster?**

-If you want to know more about anything I'm talking about here, Erik Demaine's [2002 survey paper](http://erikdemaine.org/papers/BRICS2002/paper.pdf) covers the subject with far more rigor and detail than I'll be able to accomplish in this post.
+If you want to know more about anything I'm talking about here, Erik Demaine's [2002 survey paper](http://erikdemaine.org/papers/BRICS2002/paper.pdf) covers the subject with far more rigor and detail than I'll go into in this post.